What are the other Names for this Condition? (Also known as/Synonyms)

 What is Primary Osteoporosis?
 (Definition/Background Information)

 - Primary Osteoporosis is a type of Osteoporosis that typically occurs in postmenopausal women.
-It is associated with the decline in estrogen levels that happens when a women experiences menopause.
+It is associated with the decline in estrogen levels that happens when a woman experiences menopause

 - When estrogen levels decline, the skeleton becomes more sensitive to parathyroid hormone (PTH).
 PTH causes increased calcium resorption from the bone and results in bone thinning and bone weakening.